Events in Princeton and Surrounding Areas

-Maps and Geospatial Information Center @Princeton: Fall 2019 Geographic Information Systems (GIS) Workshops.
-Multiple classes and topics related to GIS from September 23 to November 6.
-All classes will be held in the Lewis Science Library Electronic Classroom 225 from 1:30 p.m. to 3:00 p.m.
+Maps and Geospatial Information Center @Princeton: Fall 2023 Geographic Information Systems (GIS) Workshops.
+Multiple classes and topics related to GIS starting on September 11.
+The classes will be held in the Lewis Science Library E-classroom 225 from 1:30 to 3:00 PM EST.

 PICSciE Computing Training Workshops.
 The Princeton Institute for Computational Science and Engineering (PICSciE), in collaboration with OIT Research Computing and other academic departments, offers mini courses and workshops on topics ranging from Programming Using Python to How to Create and Collect Geographic Data using QGIS.
 Read more and sign up for this semester's workshops.

 Great opportunities to learn something new or refresh what you already know.
 As part of the New Jersey Digital Humanities Consortium we have access to the following:

 Rutgers New Brunswick Libraries will offer workshops on Python, R, GIS, Digital Humanities, data visualization, data science topics, and social media data.
 For additional information and registration visit: https://libcal.rutgers.edu/calendar and use the "Filter by Topic" and select Data.